Mechanical clock hand nuts

 In general, this is a harder style to replace and not really available on the market.
 If these are needed for a weight driven ratchet wheel it is best to replace the entire wheel.
 Replacing the entire wheel will include the ratchet wheel, the arbor it is on and also the gear.
 It will have the click and spring installed all as one unit.
 This maybe the ratchet wheel on a chain driven clock or a cable drum for a cable driven clock.
 In both situations it is best to replace the entire component with the click and spring installed.
 That way is it complete and done the best and quickest way.

-Tapered Pins100 Brass tapered pins with various diameters.
+Used in clock repair these tapered pins come in an assortment of 100 sizes and diameters.
 These Clock Parts have many uses in clock repair.
 They attach some dials, movement plates, suspensions and sometimes hands on the clock.
+A tapered pin is a small steel or brass rod that is wide on one end and skinny on the other.